Should Pregnant People Get the COVID-19 Vaccine?

 “CDC encourages all pregnant people or people who are thinking about becoming pregnant and those breastfeeding to get vaccinated to protect themselves from COVID-19.
 The vaccines are safe and effective, and it has never been more urgent to increase vaccinations as we face the highly transmissible Delta variant and see severe outcomes from COVID-19 among unvaccinated pregnant people.”

-new CDC analysis of data from the v-safe pregnancy registry assessed vaccination early in pregnancy and did not find an increased risk of miscarriage among nearly 2,500 pregnant women who received an mRNA COVID-19 vaccine before 20 weeks of pregnancy.
+A new CDC analysis of data from the v-safe pregnancy registry assessed vaccination early in pregnancy and did not find an increased risk of miscarriage among nearly 2,500 pregnant women who received an mRNA COVID-19 vaccine before 20 weeks of pregnancy.
 This study found miscarriage rates after receiving a COVID-19 vaccine to be around 13%, similar to the expected rate of miscarriage in the general population of 11-16%.

 Data from three safety monitoring systems did not find safety concerns for pregnant people who were vaccinated late in pregnancy or for their babies.
-Combined, these results and the known severe risks of COVID-19 during pregnancy demonstrate that the benefits of receiving a COVID-19 vaccine for pregnant people outweigh any known or potential risks
+Combined, these results and the known severe risks of COVID-19 during pregnancy demonstrate that the benefits of receiving a COVID-19 vaccine for pregnant people outweigh any known or potential risks.

 The American College of Obstetricians and Gynecologists (ACOG) also recommends all pregnant individuals get a COVID-19 vaccine.